IThioye/Concept-Connector/README.md

 * REST API with routes under `/api/` for concept connection, feedback, and profile.
 * SQLite database for storing conversations, user preferences, and feedback.
 * Modular agent classes and centralized prompt templates.
+* Reviewer + fairness agents trigger automatic mitigation passes when level or bias issues are detected.

 ### Frontend (Vanilla JS)

 * Responsive **two-column layout**: concept input on the left, results on the right.
 * Dynamic visualization using **D3.js** to draw concept graphs.
-* Sections for explanations, analogies, and bias review with styled Markdown output.
+* Sections for explanations, analogies, reviewer verdicts, fairness metrics, and bias review with styled Markdown output.
+* Built-in feedback form that posts ratings/comments back to the backend for continuous adaptation.

 ### Local LLM Integration